msblendorio/VoiceMap/README.md

-# audio-transcription-diarization
+# 🎙️ VoiceMap

-Python pipeline for audio transcription with speaker diarization and summarization using Whisper and pyannote.audio - Optimized for Italian language
+**Intelligent audio transcription with speaker diarization and AI-powered summarization**